 |No expiry||No||S$26.75 per conversion|

 ThankYou points earned on the Citi Prestige do not expire, but they also do not pool across cards.
-If you have 10,000 ThankYou points on the Citi Prestige and 15,000 ThankYou points on the Citi Rewards, you cannot redeem 25,000 ThankYou points at one shot.
+If you have 10,000 ThankYou points on the Citi Prestige and 15,000 ThankYou points on the Citi Rewards, you cannot combine them both and redeem 25,000 ThankYou points at one shot.

 This means you’ll need to pay as many conversion fees as you have Citi cards, and if you cancel your Citi Prestige, you’ll need to transfer all your points out first or else forfeit them.